Surgery

 Your surgeon may also use an endoscope.
 An endoscope is a long tube that has a camera and an eyepiece.
 They use the endoscope to operate surgical instruments and remove the tumour.

-Diagram showing surgery through the nose.
+Diagram showing surgery through the nose - transsphenoidal surgery.

 Read more about pituitary tumours